wences-sanchez/Knowledge-Base/pages/Curso de ACloudGuru para la certificación de Azure Fundamentals.md

 			- #### Archive:
 				- Lowest costs and highest access times.
 	- ### Disk
+		- What's the point with Azure Disk storage and what
 		- It's like the machines disks, but **managed**
 		- Disk types:
 			- #### HDD
 				- Spinning hard drive.
-Low cost and suitable for backups -
+				- Low cost and suitable for backups
+			- #### Standard SSD
+				- Standard for production.
+				- Higher reliability, scalability and lower latency over HDD
+			- #### Premium SSD
+				- Super fast and high performance.
+Very low latency.
+				- Use for critical workloads
+			- #### Ultra Disk
+				- For the most demanding, data-intensive workloads.
+				- Disks up to 64 TB
+		-
+	- ### File
+		-
 		-
 		-